 If you like to eat healthy, this carbohydrate calculator (or carb calculator for short) is an excellent tool for you.
-It can assess how many carbs per day you should eat in order to maintain a healthy, balanced diet.
+It can assess how many grams of carbs per day you should eat in order to maintain a healthy, balanced diet.

 Naturally, no diet is complete without other macronutrients, such as proteins or fats; head to our macro calculator for a more comprehensive analysis of your eating habits.